vtereshkov/umka-lang/spec.md

 Two types are *equivalent* if

 * They are the same type
+* They are pointer types and have equivalent base types and, if one of them is weak, the other is also weak
 * They are array types and have equal length and equivalent item types
 * They are dynamic array types and have equivalent item types
 * They are structure or interface types and have equal number of fields, equal field names and equivalent field types